knightazura/ghost-sdk/Using-Ghost-as-a-NPM-module.md

 Modify that to change where the `content/` directory should exist.

 **NOTE**:  If you change the location of the `content/` directory Ghost expects to find the same directory structure that exists in the module.
-To get started copy the [default content directory structure](https://github.com/TryGhost/Ghost/tree/master/content) as the bases for your custom `content/` location.
+To get started copy the [default content directory structure](https://github.com/TryGhost/Ghost/tree/master/content) as the basis for your custom `content/` location.